• Skip to primary navigation

 What are potatoes colcannon?

-It’s such a wonderful treat that there have been songs written about it, but maybe that is what you would expect of any fantastic Irish food.
+It’s such a wonderful dish that there have been songs written about it, but maybe that is what you would expect of any fantastic Irish food.

 There seems to be a very orthodox way of serving this dish.